Opal engagement rings! It’s a BIG decision because this ring is not just for a special occasion but captures a memory for the rest of your life,

-The wearing of rings for engagement and other reasons goes back a long way into history History of the wearing of rings
+The wearing of rings for engagement and other reasons goes back a long way.
+See: History of the wearing of rings

 Some of the earliest examples of dress rings among headdresses and other ancient jewelry can be seen today in museums such as the one at the University of Pennsylvania where jewelry from the ancient city of Ur south of Baghdad, Iraq was salvaged after archaeological digs in the 1920 ’s…

 What features of opal would make it so desirable as an engagement ring?

 Well, there are so many gorgeous gemstones featured in rings.
 The most expensive usually being diamonds if they are of high quality but sapphires, rubies, emeralds, and other colored stones often compete with them in price and appeal.

 The thing that makes opals stand out from all of them is the fact that they have this amazing knack of attracting the human eye almost as if they are alive because they often change from one color to another as they are rotated even slightly.